Stu-Ray/mochi/README.md

-# Mogi
+# Mochi
-Codes for artical: Mogi: An adaptive semi-deterministic concurrency control
+Codes for artical: Predictive and Semi-deterministic Concurrency Control for High-performance OLTP Databases

 There are two parts in this repository: